ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2017-11-26-a-brief-soiree-with-reinforcement-learning.md

 the intern task is about [Adversarial Examples](https://github.com/pfnet/intern-coding-tasks/tree/master/2018/ml).
 Awesome task, but I'm not sure if I can share my solutions anymore.

-Given the recent success of AlphaGo and OpenAI's win in DoTA, I decided to dedicate a few weeks studying reinforcement learning (RL).
+<span class="firstcharacter">G</span>iven the recent success of AlphaGo and OpenAI's win in DoTA, I decided to
+dedicate a few weeks studying reinforcement learning (RL).
 It turns out that RL is a different ball game, and in effect, I need to learn a whole new schema of concepts and ideas.
 It was overwhelming at first so to just dip my